A SECRET HIDEAWAY IN CORSICA THAT IS HEAVEN ON EARTH

 Domaine de Murtoli wild boar

-Domaine du Murtoli is a working ranch and a hunting reserve.
+Domaine du Murtoli is a resort, golf course, a working ranch and a hunting reserve.
 So wherever you drive around the immense property there are animals.
 You feel one with the land.
 Chianina cows, fluffy sheep, game birds of every feather, and boars.
 Wild boars.
 Dozens of them scattered about, often with their teeny baby boars in tow.

 I was always taught to fear wild boars, they’ll lunge at you, rip your jugular out with their tusks and shake you ’til your bones fell out.
 And here I was, face to tusk with this grizzly guy.
 Trying to act cool in front of madame.